jpiper/pyDNase/README.rst

 Many people currently analyzing DNase-seq data are using tools designed for ChIP-seq work, but may be inappropriate for DNase-seq data where one is less interested in the overlaps of sequenced fragments, but the site at which the cut occurs (the 5' most end of the aligned sequence fragment).

-We have developed :mod:`pyDNase` to interface with a sorted and indexed BAM file from a DNase-seq experiment, allowing efficient and easy random access of DNase-seq cut data from any genomic location, e.g.
+We have developed `pyDNase` to interface with a sorted and indexed BAM file from a DNase-seq experiment, allowing efficient and easy random access of DNase-seq cut data from any genomic location, e.g.

     >>> import pyDNase
     >>> reads = pyDNase.BAMHandler(pyDNase.example_reads())